 The internet has made traveling easier; you can search for top locations to visit, book a flight and hotel at your convenience.
 However, this also presents an avenue for data theft.

 Think of how much data traveling and hospitality companies collect from millions of travelers every year.

+Whether it’s the Point of sale attack or DDoS or DarkHotel Hacking, there are a lot of cybersecurity threats in the hospitality industry.
 That’s a lot of data for airlines, travel companies, booking companies, and hotels to hold.
 In the time when promoting direct bookings at hotel website is key to competitive advantages, all the players in the travel and hospitality industry need to improve their cybersecurity measures, especially on their websites.

 Here is how they can accomplish this:

 If your hospitality website deals with Personally Identifiable Information, financial information, etc. you’re required by the state and federal regulations to use multi-factor authentication to protect customer data.

 Hundreds, thousands, or even millions of clients visit your site to book hotels, travel destinations, etc. and they trust you with their personal information.
 Aside from facilitating their bookings, you can also protect their data by incorporating MFA to your security measures.

 It’s hard to crack single-factor authentication and even harder to crack multi-factor authentication.
 Think of your client’s data as the treasure and cyber attackers have to bypass at least two layers of security to get to the treasure.
 It’s annoying and time-consuming for the client, but ultimately the security benefits far outweigh the slight inconvenience.

 A good risk management strategy would tell you that you need a backup plan in case your defenses are breached.
 Anything can happen from an earthquake or hurricane that destroys your servers.
 Your computers could be razed down by fire or files corrupted by malware.
 You could also face an attack or system crash, but with a backup, you can recover faster.